drreynolds/smuhpc-workshop/source/session_3.rst

   ``:``, that are indented from the ``def``, and that precede a break in that indentation.

-  Functions may also allow input and return arguments, e.g.
+  Functions may also allow :index:`input and return arguments <pair:
+  Python; function arguments>`, e.g.

   .. code-block:: python